Austria

 Dismissals are subject to other regulations specific to the sector

-This applies to 5 other countries: Cyprus, Flanders, The Netherlands, Poland, Switzerland
+This applies to 8 other countries: Croatia, Flanders, Ireland, The Netherlands, Poland, Serbia, Slovakia, Switzerland

 40% Dismissal of senior administrative staff